m-bartlett/SublimeFontSizePerView/README.md

 1. Open the command palette in Sublime Text (ctrl+shift+p by default).
 1. Search for `Package Control: Install Package` and hit enter to execute the command.
-1. Search for`Font Size Per View` in the list of displayed packages, and hit enter once it is selected to install the plugin.
+1. Search for`Font Size Per View` in the list of displayed packages, then hit enter once it is focused to install the plugin.

 The plugin will now be installed.